hmans/miniplex/README.md

 const entity = world.createEntity({ position: { x: 0, y: 0, z: 0 } })
 ```

+The returned object will be a normal JavaScript object that equals the object passed to `createEntity`, but with an additional `id` property containing a unique numerical identifier.

 ### Adding Components

-Now let's add a `velocity` component to the entity:
+Now let's add a `velocity` component to the entity.
+Note that we're passing the entity itself, not just its identifier:

 ```ts
 world.addComponent(entity, "velocity", { x: 10, y: 0, z: 0 })
 ```

-Now the entity has two components: `position` and `velocity`.
+Now the entity has three components: `id`, `position` and `velocity`.

 ### Querying Entities